joes0451/ADev/ReadMe.txt

 	leave the Target SDK, in the Update Dialog, blank.
 	Or you can check the project's 'project.properties' file and try to match the target Id.

+	Also, Ant builds don't work well with the OpenJdk, use the older regular Java JDK.

 Add <uses-sdk>:
 		If selected it will add a statement, like: